air canada baggage allowance policy

 • In addition to the standard article, one personal item like a briefcase, laptop bag, or purse is allowed.

-• There is no weight limit for carry-on baggage, but passengers must be able to store their luggage in the overhead bin unassisted.
+• Carry-on baggage does not have any weight limit, but passengers must be able to store their luggage in the overhead bin unassisted.

 • Passengers can bring one additional standard article for the child’s belongings if they are traveling with an infant on their lap.